-1. Passed the University Foundation Programme; or

-- 2. Passed Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English; or - 3.
+- 1. Passed the University Foundation Programme; or - 2.
+Passed Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English; or - 3.
 Passed any examination deemed by the University to be equivalent to the University Foundation Education certificate.

 Course Title Credit Points

 ECO102 Microeconomics I 15

 LLC101 English for Academic Purposes 15

-ECO103 Economic Statistics / MTH101 Mathematics for Commerce 15
+ECO103 Economic Statistics / 15

+MTH101 Mathematics for Commerce

 1 x 100 Level Course from Second Major 15

 Course Title Credit Points

 ECO101 Macroeconomics I 15

-UUU100 Social Research Methods 15
+MGT100 Introduction to Business Research 15

 ITC100 Information Technology for the Workplace / ACC110 Introduction to Accounting Packages 15

 1 x 100 Level Course from Second Major 15